JacobRHall/JacobRHall.github.io/_pages/research.md

 ## For the General Reader

-- "David Hume on the Common Law and English Liberty" *Adam Smith Works*, June 27, 2022.
-[Link](https://www.adamsmithworks.org/documents/hall-hume-common-law-english-liberty)
+- [David Hume on the Common Law and English Liberty](https://www.adamsmithworks.org/documents/hall-hume-common-law-english-liberty) *Adam Smith Works*, June 27, 2022.
-- "‘Raid or Trade?
-An Economic Model of Indian-White Relations’ by Terry L. Anderson & Fred S. McChesney" *Truth on the Market*, May 12, 2026.
-[Link](https://truthonthemarket.com/2026/05/12/raid-or-trade-an-economic-model-of-indian-white-relations-by-terry-l-anderson-fred-s-mcchesney/)
+- [‘Raid or Trade?
+An Economic Model of Indian-White Relations’ by Terry L. Anderson & Fred S. McChesney](https://truthonthemarket.com/2026/05/12/raid-or-trade-an-economic-model-of-indian-white-relations-by-terry-l-anderson-fred-s-mcchesney/) *Truth on the Market*, May 12, 2026.
 <!-- Style Section -->

 <style>